programminghistorian/jekyll/project-team.md

 {% include authors_loop.html %} and, hopefully, you!
 Find out more about [becoming an author](/contribute).

-We also thank everyone who has helped to review lessons by reporting issues, fixing errors, or conducting formal peer reviews.
+We also thank everyone who has helped to improve our lessons by reporting issues, fixing errors, conducting formal peer reviews, translating, or editing.
 At the time of writing, this has included the following people:

 {% include collaborators_loop.html %} and, hopefully, you!
 Find out more about [how to contribute](/contribute).